Malebolgia: Fictional character biography

 Thought to be the equivalent of Satan in the Bible, he is responsible for the creation of Spawn.
 It is eventually revealed that Malebolgia is one of Hell's many rulers, a being from the "Eighth Circle of Hell" who has been around for approximately 70,000 years, forming an army in his war against Heaven and God.
-It has been noted that Malebolgia is constantly at war with the rulers of the other spheres of Hell, as well as at odds with Mammon.
+It has been noted that Malebolgia is also constantly at war with the rulers of the other spheres of Hell, as well as at odds with Mammon.

-Malebolgia was the creation of the previous ruler of the Eighth Sphere of Hell named Leviathan.
-Whom he created from a substance also of his creation called Necroplasm.
-Eventually Malebolgia killed his master and took over as ruler of the Eighth Sphere.
+Malebolgia was the creation of the previous ruler of the Eighth Sphere of Hell named Leviathan, form from a substance called Necroplasm which was also created by Leviathan.
+Eventually, Malebolgia killed his master and took over as ruler of the Eighth Sphere.

 Malebolgia is one of the few characters from the Spawn universe who has made an appearance or a cameo in other Image books outside the core Spawn title and its spin-offs.
-He is notably absent, but as mentioned, during Chapel's rise to power in Hell when he usurps control of Hell away from Lucifer and becomes Lord Chapel as part of a large Image crossover including Prophet, Supreme, and the groups Youngblood and Brigade.
-Lucifer also appears in the Angela mini-series, quite different from the Lucifer in the Liefeld-laden crossover.
-That leaves Malebolgia and Mammon as the highest-ranking devil-like characters in Spawn canon until the actual appearance of Satan in the Spawn Comics.
+Malebolgia appears in the Angela mini-series.
+Malebolgia and Mammon are the highest-ranking devil-like characters in the Spawn canon until the actual appearance of Satan in the Spawn comics.
+During Chapel's rise to power in Hell when he usurps control of Hell away from Lucifer (Alexander Graves) and becomes Lord Chapel, Malebolgia is notably absent.